johnmcraig/employee-manager/README.md

 ## Known Issues and Bugs

-- The Update action in the controller endpoint class under ApiVersion 2 (i.e. api/v2/endpoint) has an issue with sending successful requests to the server due to AutoMapper not able to bind the `EmployeeDto` to the `EmployeeUpdateDto`, so it is using the context class instead on version 1 under `/v1/...` route.
+- ~~The Update action in the controller endpoint class under ApiVersion 2 (i.e. api/v2/endpoint) has an issue with sending successful requests to the server due to AutoMapper not able to bind the `EmployeeDto` to the `EmployeeUpdateDto`, so it is using the context class instead on version 1 under `/v1/...` route.~~ (issue has been fixed)

+- No issues found at this time.